donghaozhang/SensorDH/README.md

 # OCTID: One-Class learning-based tool for Tumor Image Detection

 OCTID is a novel Python package, which utilizes a pre-trained CNN model, UMAP, and one-class SVM for cancerous image detection based on the partially annotated dataset.
 OCTID can capture patterns from theavailable normal WSIs to identify and remove normal tiles from thetraining dataset.
-By using OCTID, researchers without pathologyknowledge can select the cancerous images based on the readily availabledata.
+By using OCTID, researchers without pathology knowledge can select the cancerous images based on the readily available data.
 Utilizing the power of machine learning, OCTID can conduct image pre-processing easily on the large-scale dataset.

 ## Getting started